solida-core/diva/docs/diva_workflow.md

  * [_Variant Calling_](#variant-calling): a joint call is performed from all project's bam files

  * [_Annotation_](#annotation): discovered variants are annotated and results are converted in a set of different output file formats enabling downstream analysis for all kind of users

+Parallely, statistics collected during these steps are used to generate reports for [Quality Control](#quality-control).

 A complete view of the analysis workflow is provided by the pipeline's [graph](images/diva.png).

 _________________________________